FusionAuth/fusionauth-site/site/_posts/2023-03-06-nextjs-and-fusionauth-passwordless.md

 {% include _image.liquid src="/assets/img/blogs/nextjs-fusionauth-passwordless/email-template-configuration.png" alt="Complete configuration for an email template in FusionAuth" class="img-fluid" figure=false %}

+## Using Kickstart

+You can also use this [sample kickstart file](https://github.com/FusionAuth/fusionauth-example-nextjs-magic-links/blob/main/kickstart/kickstart.json) to set up everything if you don't want to do these steps manually.
+Make sure to review and update the kickstart file.
+Learn more about [Kickstart here](/docs/v1/tech/installation-guide/kickstart).

 ## Building the Next.js Application

 Now that you’ve set up all the required FusionAuth configuration, you can start building your application.